-Fridge: keep in the fridge for up to 3-5 days in a container with an airtight lid (we use a mason jar).
+Fridge: keep your crema in the fridge for up to 3-5 days in a container with an airtight lid (we use a mason jar).

 Freezer: if something is wrong with you and you don't get through this sauce in time, it will last in the freezer for up to 6 months!
 Just ensure it is stored in a freezer-safe bag or airtight container.

-Thaw: once you take the cream out of your freezer, thaw it in the fridge overnight.
+Thaw: once you take the crema out of your freezer, thaw it in the fridge overnight.
 The next day just stir it or throw it in the blender again, adding water as needed.

 💭 Pro tips

 Time to share our tips and tricks we learned while perfecting this recipe for you:

 - Let the cashews soak for the full 12 hours (or even longer).
 This is especially important if you don't own a high-speed blender.

 - If want to cut down on sugar, try using stevia at a ratio of 1:8 (⅛ tbsp of stevia = 1 tbsp of sugar).